Quick Start

 Evolving the application

-will need to be re-generated so that it is in sync with the new database structure.
+Whenever the database structure changes, @snaplet/seed will need to be re-generated so that it is in sync with the new database structure.

 We can do this by running:

-This command will fetch the new structure from the database and use it to regenerate @snaplet/seed
+This command will fetch the new structure from the database and use it to regenerate @snaplet/seed assets.

 Next steps

-works and define more complex plans by following one of our recipes.
+Learn more about how @snaplet/seed works and define more complex plans by following one of our recipes.